pelias-deprecated/vagrant/README.md

 Getting started
 ---------------
 * from the repository root run `vagrant up`, which will:
+  * download the vagrant box
+    * this is a one time operation
   * boot a linux instance that you can connect to via `vagrant ssh`
   * install all the dependencies required to run load and run Pelias:
     * elasticsearch